 To test this, we evaluate the types of hoses, valves, and mouthpieces used in the construction of the drinking apparatus.
 To do this, we note which offers more water readily, without having to suck too hard.
 We also note the relative diameter of the hose and whether the pieces are interchangeable — in case you don't like one of the parts.
 We compare and contrast which offers the best water flow on the trail and note which ones are prone to leaking or don't have a locking mechanism.
 Those with a better flow and use on the trail do better overall.

 For insulated models, we put each into the freezer and backpacks on sunny days to see how the insulative properties actually worked.
 We compared these against normal bladders to see if there was a significant difference.

 To test this, we used each bladder with straight-up water and sugary mixes.
 We filled them up, sucked them dry, rinsed them out, and left them to dry.
 We take note of which bladders can flip inside out or are dishwasher safe.
 Those that are the easiest to maintain, with both their construction and materials, do best in this category.

 Ease of Filling

-We filled these bladders from all sorts of sources.
-Streams, rivers, lakes, boats, taps, and even shallow ponds.
+We filled these bladders from various water sources — streams, rivers, lakes, boats, taps, and even shallow ponds.
 Those that were easiest to fill up (to a full ~3L) did the best.
 Those that are the easiest to close on the go also do very well.

 Quality and Durability